GLOBAL MARKETS-Stocks rally on vaccine hopes, crude oil gains

 Europe's broad FTSEurofirst 300 index rose 1.65%, as growth-sensitive sectors such as travel & leisure, miners and industrial companies led gains.

-Moderna surged 9% to a record high after its experimental vaccine produced high levels of virus-killing antibodies, bolstering hopes it could prove effective in later stages of testing.
+Moderna surged to a record high after its experimental drug produced high levels of virus-killing antibodies, bolstering hopes it may prove effective in later stages of testing.
+Moderna shares rose 6.9%.

+Goldman Sachs rose after reporting its trading revenue doubled in the second quarter, driven by big swings in stock and bond markets since March.

-Stocks that have benefited from widespread lockdowns, including Amazon and Zoom Video Communications, slid and limited Nasdaq's gains.
-Amazon was poised for a third consecutive session of losses.
+Stocks that have benefited from widespread lockdowns, including Amazon.com Inc and Zoom Video Communications Inc, slid and limited Nasdaq's gains.
+Amazon posted its third consecutive session of losses.

 Hopes of progress this week towards a deal on the European Union's 750 billion-euro COVID recovery fund helped sentiment in Europe.
 The euro traded above $1.1430 for the first time since March, and Italy and Spain's bond market borrowing costs came down again.

-That prompted a retaliatory warning from China's foreign ministry that "Hong Kong affairs are purely China's internal affairs and no foreign country has the right to interfere."
+China's foreign ministry retaliated, saying "Hong Kong affairs are purely China's internal affairs and no foreign country has the right to interfere."

 Japan's Nikkei and Australia's benchmark index remained upbeat, finishing up 1.6% and 1.9%, respectively.